ritza-co/abbey/article.md

 - Auditing: Abbey stores all access requests and changes in your GitHub repository as pull requests, actions, and code merges.
 You can use this as an audit history to know who had access to a resource at any point in time.
 - Reduction of human error: Since granting access is automated, administrators no longer have to adjust Terraform configuration files manually and then apply them.
 This reduces the chance that access will be incorrectly set.

+### What are the disadvantages of Abbey?

+Unlike Terraform, Abbey has no free local version.
+For companies of more than twenty users, you need to pay for the service.
+You can use it only on the Abbey website.
+If Abbey's site goes offline, you will no longer be able to manage your access through them.

+You aren't locked in to the service, however.
+If you wish to stop using Abbey, you can simply unlink your Abbey account from your GitHub repository and return to managing your users manually with Terraform or AWS alone.

 ## Questions for Abbey
 - What does "Use this template — Create a new repository" do in GitHub?
 It seemed to have the same effect as forking the repository.
 If different, what extra stuff is it doing?
 If the same, why not use the fork button?